bullish-ventures/feathers-react-rx/README.md

 ## About

 A collection of utilities and a base React component to make working with Feathers and RxJS easier.
 Plays nicely with [feathers-reactive](https://github.com/feathersjs/feathers-reactive).

+> npm install feathers-react-rx

 It currently contains:

 ### app.state